-Trump reveals new coronavirus guidelines for 'Opening Up America Again'
+Trump unveils coronavirus guidelines for rolling back social distancing in phases: ‘Next front in our war’

 White House guidelines for ... by Fox News on Scribd

-The “Opening Up America Again” plan was signed off on by the president’s medical advisors, Dr. Deborah Birx, Dr. Anthony Fauci and Dr. Robert Redfield, and will be a “data-driven” approach with governors taking the helm in deciding, down to a county-level, how they will reopen their states, the White House said.
+The “Opening Up America Again” plan was signed off on by the president’s medical advisers, Dr. Deborah Birx, Dr. Anthony Fauci and Dr. Robert Redfield, and will be a “data-driven” approach with governors taking the helm in deciding, down to a county-level, how they will reopen their states, the White House said.

 CLICK HERE FOR COMPLETE CORONAVIRUS COVERAGE